Oxygen (TV network): Refocus on true crime and Versant spin-off

 In December 2016, it was reported that NBCUniversal was considering rebranding Oxygen as a true crime-oriented channel.
 Since 2015, the genre had seen growing interest, especially among young adult women.
 The network had introduced a primetime block known as Crime Time on Fridays through Mondays (anchored by series such as Snapped), which had helped Oxygen see a 42% increase in total viewership, and a 22% increase among women 25–54.
 NBCUniversal had reportedly been in talks with Dick Wolf (producer of NBC's Law & Order and Chicago franchises) to take an equity stake in a rebranded channel that could be led by reruns of the programs.
 In January 2017, the network also began a related foray into podcasting, with the true crime series Martinis & Murder.

 In February 2017, NBCUniversal confirmed that it planned to reformat Oxygen with a focus on true crime programming aimed towards women.
 The change was accompanied by a larger rebranding later in the year, with a new police tape-inspired logo.
 Oxygen's new lineup was built largely around its existing library of unscripted true-crime programming (such as Snapped), and reruns of police procedurals such as the CSI and NCIS franchises.
 Berwick stated that the network had not determined the fate of its non-crime programming, such as Bad Girls Club, after the full rebranding took effect.

 During its upfront presentations, Oxygen unveiled other new crime programs that were in development for the 2017–2018 season, such the new Dick Wolf series Criminal Confessions, a docuseries on the murder of Jessica Chambers co-produced with NBCUniversal-funded BuzzFeed, and a new season of Wolf's Cold Justice (which had been originally cancelled by TNT).
 In September 2017, Oxygen and USA Network acquired off-network reruns of Chicago P.D., which were added to their schedules in October 2017.

 In November 2024, Comcast announced its intent to spin off most of NBCUniversal's cable properties (including Oxygen) into a new public company, now known as Versant.

 International

-On October 17, 2024, NBCUniversal announced an agreement with Bell Media to launch a Canadian version of Oxygen on January 1, 2025; the channel formerly operated as a Canadian version of Oxygen competitor Investigation Discovery before its Warner Bros.
-Discovery factual channel brands rights expired and moved to Rogers Media.
+On October 17, 2024, NBCUniversal announced an agreement with Bell Media to launch a Canadian version of Oxygen on January 1, 2025; the channel formerly operated as a Canadian version of Oxygen's competitor Investigation Discovery, before the rights to Warner Bros.
+Discovery's non-scripted television brands moved to Rogers Sports & Media.